 Throughout history, artists, musicians and performers have inspired each other.
 Artistic exchange can open up new ways of thinking, be an influential source of inspiration, or provide a spark that simply moves you, without explanation.

-Brisbane-based contemporary classical group Nonsemble composed three pieces for a series of pop-up performances at GOMA, inspired by the work of artists Margaret Olley, Ben Quilty and James Turrell.
-James Turrell’s stunning architectural light installation, Night Life, is a permanent fixture of the Gallery of Modern Art’s (GOMA) facade on show daily from sunset to midnight.
+Brisbane-based contemporary classical group Nonsemble composed three pieces for a series of pop-up performances at the Gallery of Modern Art (GOMA), inspired by the work of artists Margaret Olley, Ben Quilty and James Turrell.
+James Turrell’s stunning architectural light installation, Night Life, is a permanent fixture of GOMA’s facade on show daily from sunset to midnight.